Executive Vice President

 Stan Collender is an executive vice president at Qorvis MSLGROUP who has designed and executed award-winning communications campaigns for major corporations, Wall Street firms, accounting firms, trade associations, nonprofit organizations and federal agencies during his almost four decades in communications.
 He has also developed multiple crisis-communications efforts for national, regional and local financial-services organizations, including commercial and investment banks and federal agencies.

 Collender has extensive experience in financial, corporate, crisis, and public affairs communications.
 He frequently advises banks, investment banks, accounting firms, hedge funds and other major financial players on fiscal policy, federal budget developments and the likely outcome of current deliberations in Washington.
 He also works closely with corporations and associations on spending and tax issues.

-Qorvis MSLGROUP's Executive Vice President and National Director of Financial Communications, Stan Collender, has extensive experience in financial and public affairs communications.
-During his more than three decades in communications, he has designed and implemented award-winning communications efforts for financial companies, Wall Street firms, trade associations, nonprofit organizations, and federal agencies.
-Prior to joining Qorvis MSLGROUP, Collender was the general manager of the Washington office of Financial Dynamics Business Communications, national director of public affairs for Fleishman Hillard, and a senior vice president at Burson-Marsteller.
-He also served as the director of federal budget policy for two major international accounting firms Price Waterhouse and Touche Ross and as president of the Budget Research Group, a private Washington-based consulting organization.
+Before joining MSLGROUP, Collender was the general manager of the Washington office of Financial Dynamics Business Communications, national director of public affairs for Fleishman-Hillard and a senior vice president at Burson-Marsteller.
+He also served as a managing director at two major international accounting firms, Price Waterhouse and Touche Ross, and was president of the Budget Research Group, a private Washington-based consulting firm.

-Collender was appointed by President Clinton to the presidential commission that studied whether the U.S. should have a capital budget.
+In 1998, President Clinton appointed Collender to the presidential commission that studied whether the U.S. should have a capital budget.